 For decades, absorbent pads were the go-to solution for urinary and fecal incontinence care.
 While easy to use, but they can have negative consequences for the skin.
 Prolonged exposure to moisture can cause the skin to break down and become more susceptible to infection.
 In addition, nursing staff may also find themselves spending more time changing and disposing of these pads, taking time away from other essential tasks.

-Nurses have more recently started using intrarectal balloon catheter (IBCs) to manage fecal incontinence.
+Nurses have more recently started using intrarectal balloon catheters (IBCs) to manage fecal incontinence.
 IBCs use balloons to hold them in place which can cause significant discomfort, pain, and bowel irritation, leading to further complications.
 One of the most common complications of IBC use is rectal bleeding.
 The inflated balloon can also cause irritation and abrasion of the rectal mucosa, leading to bleeding.
-This can be especially concerning in elderly patients who may already have thinning or fragile skin.
-Balloon catheter or rectal tube also result in a high prevalence of peripheral leakage and straining of sphincter muscles.
+This can be especially concerning in elderly patients who may already have thinning or fragile tissues.
+Balloon catheters or rectal tubes also result in a high prevalence of peripheral leakage and straining of sphincter muscles.
+A considerable patient population in nursing homes have weak or atonic sphincter muscles.
+This further affects the performance of such balloon-based rectal catheters since they rely on strong sphincter muscles to have adequate anchoring.

 Adequate incontinence management can also have positive outcomes for nursing home staff and facilities.
 By addressing incontinence in a proactive and comprehensive manner, nursing homes can reduce the number of accidents, improve resident satisfaction, and minimize the risk of litigation or negative publicity